ajsya/CoR-Countdown/README.md

 # ChairOfRepublic-Countdown
-A countdown for the Chair of Republics Birthday
+A countdown for the Chair of Republic's Birthday

+If you would like to contribute please contact @ajsya